 Rain Chain With Copper Fork and Spoon

 When the rain comes, you have to enjoy it.
 Create a rain chain with forks and spoons to re-purpose your springtime precipitation.
-The fun project involves twisting the cutlery into intriguing shapes and joining them at the tips to form a long downward chain that catches water as it falls from above.
+The fun project involves twisting the cutlery into different shapes and joining them at the tips to form a long downward chain that catches water as it falls from above.
 Every year after a storm, you can see your beautiful handmade creation making rainwater look even lovelier.!
 Make sure the runoff doesn’t waste with this DIY rain chain.
 Instead of escaping down the drain, water will trickle along the forks to create a beautiful and functional rain chain in your yard or garden.

 Rain Chain from Wire-Wrapped Rock

 Have a rock wall in your garden?
 Then this rain chain could match it perfectly.
 It's also great for channeling water to the garden or flower pots.
 And you don't need much material to make it.
 The rain chain is made with wire wrapped around rocks and placed between floral wires to hold them in place.
-It is a fun project with the kids during the weekend.
-And if you are looking for a very economical project, this is your answer!
-You can build a rain chain to save your garden from getting drenched in the rain.
-Or place it on your balcony or verandah to add beauty to the space.

 Front Door Driftwood Garland

-The driftwood garland is an excellent solution if you search for something different from copper rain chains and much more inexpensive.
-This farmhouse-inspired rain chain made of driftwood serves as décor while controlling the motion of water."You can create this farmhouse-inspired rain chain by using driftwood for an affordable accent on your front door.
-Driftwood is inexpensive, and you'll be surprised how quickly this project comes together in large quantities.
 The driftwood is held together with twine, making it easy to install.
 It's also functional!
 The motion of the water causes drops to fall at varying heights into a small container below, resulting in a soothing sound and relaxed look.
 And once complete, the rain chain adds instant character.
 This easy DIY project is perfect for entryways and windows.

 Vintage Tarte Tins Rain Chain Instructions